carinconc/carinconc.github.io/_teaching/2020-fall-teaching-1.md

 date: 2020-08-24
 location: "Houston, USA"
 ---
+*Tuesdays and Thursdays from 11:30 AM to 1:00 PM*

 **LEARNING OBJECTIVES**

 At the end of this course, the student should be able to: